 In the experiment, the 1R-AA mechanism presented superior performance in comparison with 0R and 1R-AS, even in the scenario with a higher probability of failures.
 With an MTBF of 1 minute, VNFs using this mechanism achieved a 99.9% availability (three nines), while an MTBF of 10 minutes resulted in 99.99% availability (four nines).
 On the other hand, the MR-AA mechanism delivered the best results, with 99.999% availability (five nines) achieved in all cases.

-The experiments presented in this section demonstrate that the NHAM framework is capable of providing high availability for VNFs, with the Active-Active mechanisms achieving the best results.
+The experiments presented in this section demonstrate that the NHAM framework is capable of providing high availability for VNFs, with the active-active mechanisms achieving the best results.
 The 1R-AA mechanism achieved an availability of 99.9% (three nines) even in the most failure-prone scenario, while the MR-AA mechanism reached an availability of 99.999% (five nines) in all cases.
 In contrast, the 0R and 1R-AS mechanisms had longer recovery times and lower availability rates, making them less suitable for carrier-grade NFV deployments.
 However, it is important to note that the availability of the cloud platform used to deploy the VNFs and SFCs also affects the overall availability of the system.
-In general, cloud platforms which are used to deploy NFV environments reach up to approximately 99.9% (three nines) of availability [7].
+In general, cloud platforms which are used to deploy NFV environments reach up to approximately 99.9% (three nines) of availability (Han et al., 2017).
 Despite this constraint, the NHAM framework provides a promising solution for improving the reliability and availability of NFV-based services.

-6 Related Work
+6 Related work

-The REINFORCE framework [12] aims to enhance the resilience of Virtual Network Functions (VNFs) and Service Function Chains (SFCs) by replicating the network functions' states.
-Unlike the NHAM approach, which offers various resiliency mechanisms, REINFORCE adopts a single Active-Standby method.
+The REINFORCE framework (Kulkarni et al., 2018) aims to enhance the resilience of VNFs and SFCs by replicating the network functions' states.
+Unlike the NHAM approach, which offers various resiliency mechanisms, REINFORCE adopts a single active-standby method.
 Moreover, the VNF developers are responsible for identifying the stateful VNF operations in REINFORCE.
 It is worth noting that the REINFORCE framework is not compliant with the NFV-MANO standard.

-The FTC (Fault Tolerant Chain) approach [11] enhances the resiliency of Service Function Chains (SFCs) without relying on checkpointing or packet replay.
+The fault tolerant chain (FTC) approach (Ghaznavi et al., 2020) enhances the resiliency of SFCs without relying on checkpointing or packet replay.
 Instead, FTC embeds VNF state information in packets that traverse the chain.
 Each VNF acts as a replica for its predecessor, eliminating the need for dedicated replicas.
-When a VNF fails, it is reinstantiated, and its state is retrieved from the succeeding VNF in the chain.
+When a VNF fails, it is re-instantiated, and its state is retrieved from the succeeding VNF in the chain.
 It is important to note that FTC does not comply with the IETF SFC reference architecture, as it assumes that each VNF sends traffic directly to the next one.
 Additionally, it is not compliant with NFV-MANO.
 Exactly like in the REINFORCE framework, the VNF developer is responsible for indicating which operations cause state changes by modifying the VNF source code.

-Remus [34] is a system designed to provide high availability for virtual machines, rather than NFV.
+Remus (Cully et al., 2008) is a system designed to provide high availability for virtual machines, rather than NFV.
 It periodically saves checkpoints from one virtual machine onto a backup virtual machine.
 Therefore, in the event of a failure, the backup virtual machine can take over seamlessly.
-Remus also synchronizes checkpoints through buffering, where packets are temporarily stored in a buffer until the synchronization of a new state is complete.
+Remus also synchronises checkpoints through buffering, where packets are temporarily stored in a buffer until the synchronisation of a new state is complete.
 This approach is similar to NHAM's buffer management and checkpointing mechanism, but the contexts in which they are used differ.